eubotx/fisheye-camera-undistortion/README.md

 ### Getting Started

-1. Take several standard chessboard images with the fisheye lens to be corrected and placed into the 'Chessboards' folder (12 chessboard images taken with the lens used for the test image have been placed).
+1. Run 'capture_calibration_images.py' to take several standard chessboard images with the fisheye lens to be corrected and place them into the 'calibration_images' folder.

 2. Run 'camera_calibrate.py' to calculate the internal parameter matrix K and the distortion coefficient vector D.

-3. Run 'image_correction.py' to correct a single image captured by the camera.
+3. Run 'image_correction.py' to correct a single image 'distorted.jpg' captured by the camera.
+Return 'undistorted.jpg'

 4. Run 'video_correction.py' to correct the camera in real time.
+Set correct camera source!